OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     Because first party advertising is part of the service you receive when you visit our websites and use our mobile applications, we don't offer an opt-out for first party advertising.

 ' + '3.
-You can also choose not to receive other types of marketing from AT&T.
+Can I choose not to receive other types of marketing from AT&T?

     ' + '